 Key locations of historical and cultural significance were identified during the Site Selection Roundtable, which took place in September 2017.
-During the program's initial year, participants experienced the "on the land" component with a first trip to War Lake and two trips to Atkinson Lake.
-This past year, participants experienced the spring pickerel run at Landing River and returned to the resource rich area of Atkinson Lake in winter.
+During the program's initial years, participants experienced the onthe-land component with a first trip to War Lake and two trips to Atkinson Lake.
+In 2019, participants experienced the spring pickerel run at Landing River and returned to the resource rich area of Atkinson Lake in winter.